silktide/syringe/README.md

     fullName: "%firstName% %lastName%"
 ```

-Parameters can have any scalar or array value
+Parameters can have any scalar or array value.

 ## Constants